Lee County High School (Sanford, North Carolina)

-Lee County High School is one of four high schools in Sanford, North Carolina.
+Lee County High School is one of four high schools in Sanford, North Carolina, United States.
 The high school is located on 1708 Nash Street in Sanford and serves grades 9–12.
-The school mascot is the yellow jacket and the school's colors are Blue and Vegas Gold.
+The school mascot is the yellow jacket and the school's colors are blue and Vegas gold.

 History

-The school first opened under the name of Sanford Central High School in 1951.
-It was an all white school.
-In 1966 the school was integrated.
-In 1977, the school name was changed to "Lee County Senior High" and served grades 10–12.
+The school first opened under the name of "Sanford Central High School" in 1951.
+It was an all-white school.
+In 1966, Sanford Central was integrated.
+In 1977, the school's name was changed to "Lee County Senior High School" and served grades 10–12.
 In the fall of 1992, Lee County Schools reorganized its grade configuration to elementary (K–5), middle school (6–8), and high school (9–12).

-For years Lee County High School was the only high school in Sanford/Lee County.
-As Lee County grew, Lee County High grew with population tipping to over 2,700 students, making it one of the largest high schools in North Carolina.
-It was decided to build a new high school.
-In November 2003, ground was broken on Tramway Road in Sanford and on August 25, 2005, Southern Lee High School opened its doors.
-It served grades 9–11 to start, with the Class of 2007 being the first class to graduate within the next school year.
+For years, Lee County High School was the only high school in Sanford and Lee County.
+As Lee County grew, the high school grew as well, enrolling at one point over 2,700 students, making it one of the largest high schools in North Carolina during the early 2000s.
+It was decided that another high school should be built in the county, and in November 2003, ground was broken on Tramway Road in Sanford.
+On August 25, 2005, Southern Lee High School opened.
+It served grades 9–11 during the 2005–2006 school year, with 12th grade being added in the 2006–2007 school year.
+The Class of 2007 was the first class to graduate from the new Southern Lee High School.

-Since the opening of Southern Lee High School, it has become a major rival in sports.
-Other major rivals are Western Harnett High School and Apex High School.
+Since the opening of Southern Lee High, it has become a major rival with Lee County High in sports.
+Other major rivals are Western Harnett High and Apex High.

 School information

-The School operates on a 4×4 block schedule (90 minute classes/30 minute lunch).
-The School district is mainly northern/central Lee County from The Deep River area, to the Carolina Trace area.
+The school operates on a 4×4 block schedule (90 minute classes/30 minute lunch).
+The school district is mainly northern/central Lee County from The Deep River area, to the Carolina Trace area.
 The school recently went under renovations, bringing its abundance of over 50 year old buildings up to the modern standard.